privacyguides/privacyguides.org/docs/ai-chatbots.md

 [:octicons-info-16:](https://github.com/brave/brave-browser/wiki/Brave-Leo){ .card-link title=Documentation}

 </div>
 Brave Leo supports a range of models, including open-source models from Meta and Mixtral and closed-source models from Anthropic.
-Brave host the open models and do not retain chat history or use chats for models training.
-It can now also search the web.
-It still strugles for multi-language support.
+Brave self-hosts the open models and do not retain chat history or use chats for models training.
+Leo can enhance it's knowledge trough web searches, similar to Microsoft Copilot.
+However, Brave AI solution still strugles for multi-language support.
 Leo AI is available on the Brave Browser on all platforms.
 There is a strict rate limit for most models, but there is 1 free model whith an high-rate limit.